9

 • SimpliSafe: Downgrade from Pro monitoring to Standard or drop to the free self-monitoring tier at any time.
 No ETF, no penalty.

-• Ring: Drop from Ring Protect Pro to Ring Protect Basic, or cancel professional monitoring entirely — cameras and app continue to work.
+• Ring: Drop from Ring AI Pro to Ring Protect Multi, or cancel professional monitoring entirely — cameras and app continue to work.

 Option 2